-- BIOL 100.
-Cell and Molecular Biology (4 hrs) - BIOL 101.
-Biodiversity (4 hrs) - BIOL 218.
-Anatomy and Physiology I (5 hrs) - BIOL 219.
-Anatomy and Physiology II (5 hrs) - CHEM 110.
-General Chemistry (5 hrs) - CHEM 120.
-General Chemistry with Qualitative and Quantitative Analysis (5 hrs) - EXER 100.
-Introduction to Sport and Exercise Science (3 hrs) - EXER 180/280.
+BIOL 218.
+Anatomy and Physiology I (5 hrs)

+BIOL 219.
+Anatomy and Physiology II (5 hrs)

+EXER 100.
+Introduction to Exercise Science (3 hrs)

+EXER 180/280.
 First Aid and CPR: Emergency Response (1 hr)

 NOTE: The EXER 180/280 requirement in the major may be waived if students can demonstrate current certification in first aid/CPR.
 Such a waiver does not alter the physical education activity course requirement toward the Salem Impact.